DavidWells/addon-api-example/README.md

-# Netlify Provider API as via Netlify Functions
+# Building Netlify Addons with Netlify Functions

-This is an example implementation of the Netlify provider API to create a Netlify addon using Netlify functions to run the provisioning logic.
+This is an example implementation of the Netlify Addon Provider API.

+For more information on addons [see the repo](https://github.com/netlify/addons).

 ## Install